top of page

 • Letters or numbers and a fishing net to "fish" them out

 Busy binders or file-folder activities are pre-academic readiness activities.
-These may include tracing pages, matching, drawing, and more.
+These may include tracing pages, matching, drawing, stickers, and more.
 You can create them yourself or purchase them.
-Etsy and TeachersPayTeachers both have large selections of busy binder activities!
+Etsy, Amazon, and TeachersPayTeachers all have large selections of busy binder activities!

-Disclaimer: Affiliate links are included in this post.
-This means I earn a small commission on purchases, though there is no change to the total cost for you!
+Disclaimer: This post includes affiliate links.
+This means I earn a small commission on purchases, though the total cost for you does not change!

 bottom of page